BluesClue27/SC2079-MDP/README.md

     <img src="/images/Group_21.jpg" alt="Logo" height=150 >
   </a>
   <h1 align="center">
-    CZ3004/SC2079 Multidisciplinary Project - Raspberry Pi
+    SC2079 Multidisciplinary Project - Raspberry Pi
   </h1>
 </p>

 # Overview

-2024 August Update: Someone sent me the slides from the briefing of this semester, this repository, along with my other MDP-related ones, are entirely STILL reusable as far as I can see.
-SCSE can become CCDS but MDP is still MDP.
-As usual, retrain the YOLO model (or use something more recent la).
-Once again, that is a 1-day thing.
-If you are using these repositories and you don't have a functioning, fully-integrated system by end of Week 4, reconsider your life choices and your peer evaluations.

-**2023 Semester 1 Update**: At least from what my juniors told me, this repository, along with my other MDP-related ones, are entirely reusuable.
-The only exception is that you will need to retrain the YOLO model since the fonts/colors were changed.
-That is a 1-day thing.
-If you are using these repositories and you don't have a functioning, fully-integrated system by end of Week 4, reconsider your life choices.

-Y'all, if you are using this code, which apparently a LOT of y'all are, at least star this repo leh

-This repository contains the code for the Raspberry Pi component of the CZ3004/SC2079 Multidisciplinary Project.
+This repository contains the code for the Raspberry Pi component of the SC2079 Multidisciplinary Project.
 The Raspberry Pi is responsible for the following:

 - Communicating with the Android app via Bluetooth
 - Communicating with the Algorithm API via HTTP requests